RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-20-the-sharepoint-dvwp-in-ferrari-mode-strikes-again.md

 Next comes the root template and you can see that the result set is sorted by a _heavy_ **XPath** expression.
 All we want to do here is having the lists/libraries sorted by the time they were last modified, but unfortunately the system buries the only reliable UTC date somewhere down in the `@__spPropertiesXml` attribute.
+I leave it up to you to digest this XPath and figure out what it's exactly doing.

-By testing against the configuration option `$globalConfig/maxTiles` you restrict the number of tiles rendered to whatever you've configured, nothing fancy here.
+By checking `<xsl:if test="position() &lt;= $globalConfig/maxTiles">` before we call the `Tile` template  we restrict the number of rendered tiles  to whatever is configured, nothing fancy here.

 {% highlight xslt linenos %}
 <xsl:template match="/">